-When you are in Nashville, you'll notice that it is more blue-collar than most other communities in America.
-45.46% of Nashville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Nashville is generally considered to be a blue-collar town.
+43.12% of the Nashville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Nashville is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Nashville who work in sales jobs (13.31%), office and administrative support (7.22%), and food service (6.14%).
+There are especially a lot of people living in Nashville who work in sales jobs (14.30%), office and administrative support (8.62%), and management occupations (6.06%).

-The per capita income in Nashville in 2010 was $17,033, which is middle income relative to Arkansas, and low income relative to the rest of the US.
-This equates to an annual income of $68,132 for a family of four.
-Nashville also has one of the higher rates of people living in poverty in the nation, with 32.50% of its population below the federal poverty line.
+The per capita income in Nashville in 2010 was $16,563, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
+This equates to an annual income of $66,252 for a family of four.
+However, Nashville contains both very wealthy and poor people as well.
+Nashville also has one of the higher rates of people living in poverty in the nation, with 34.07% of its population below the federal poverty line.

 The most common language spoken in Nashville is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Native American languages.